-The Atmel[®] ATA5831/2/3 is a highly integrated, low-power UHF ASK/FSK RF transceiver with an integrated AVR[®] microcontroller.
-It is package and pin-to-pin compatible with the previous generation of RF devices (Atmel ATA5830N and Atmel ATA5780N).
+The Atmel[®] ATA5781/2/3 is a highly integrated, low-power UHF ASK/FSK RF receiver with an integrated AVR[®] microcontroller.
+It is package and pin-to-pin compatible with the previous generation of RF devices (Atmel ATA5830N, ATA5831/2/3 and Atmel ATA5780N).

-The Atmel ATA5831/2/3 is partitioned into three sections; an RF front end, a digital baseband and the low-power 8-bit AVR microcontroller.
+The Atmel ATA5781/2/3 is partitioned into three sections; an RF front end, a digital baseband and the low-power 8-bit AVR microcontroller.
 The product is designed for the ISM frequency bands in the ranges of 310MHz to 318MHz, 418MHz to 477MHz and 836MHz to 956MHz.
 The external part count is kept to a minimum due to the very high level of integration in this device.
 By combining outstanding RF performance with highly sophisticated baseband signal processing, robust wireless communication can be easily achieved.
 The receive path uses a low-IF architecture with an integrated double quadrature receiver and digitized IF processing.
 This results in high image rejection and excellent blocking performance.
-The transmit path uses a closed loop fractional-N modulator with Gauss shaping and pre-emphasis functionality for high data rates.
-In addition, highly flexible and configurable baseband signal processing allows the transceiver to operate in several scanning, wake-up and automatic self-polling scenarios.
+In addition, highly flexible and configurable baseband signal processing allows the receiver to operate in several scanning, wake-up and automatic self-polling scenarios.
 For example, during polling the IC can scan for specific message content (IDs) and save valid telegram data in the FIFO buffer for later retrieval.
 The device integrates two receive paths that enable a parallel search for two telegrams with different modulations, data rates, wake-up conditions, etc.

-The Atmel ATA5831/2/3 implements a flexible service configuration concept and supports up to 15 channels.
+The Atmel ATA5781/2/3 implements a flexible service configuration concept and supports up to 15 channels.
 The channels are grouped into five service configurations with three channels each.
 Three service configurations are located in the EEPROM.
 Two service configurations are located in the SRAM to allow on-the-fly modifications during IDLEMode via SPI commands or application software.
-The application software is located in the flash for Atmel ATA5831 or in the ROM for Atmel ATA5832.
+The application software is located in the Flash for Atmel ATA5782 or in the ROM for Atmel ATA5783.
 Highly configurable and autonomous scanning capability enables flexible polling scenarios with up to 15 channels.
-The configuration of the transceiver is stored in a 1024byte EEPROM.
+The configuration of the receiver is stored in a 1024byte EEPROM.
 The SPI interface enables external control and device reconfiguration.

 Table 1-1.
-Program Memory Comparison of Atmel ATA5831/2/3 Devices
+Program Memory Comparison of Atmel ATA5781/2/3 Devices

 Device Atmel Firmware ROM User Flash User ROM

-Atmel ATA5831 24Kbyte 20Kbyte -
+Atmel ATA5782 24Kbyte 20Kbyte -

-Atmel ATA5832 24Kbyte - 20Kbyte
+Atmel ATA5783 24Kbyte - 20Kbyte

-Atmel ATA5833 24Kbyte - -
+Atmel ATA5781 24Kbyte - -

-In the Atmel ATA5831 the internal microcontroller with 20Kbyte user flash can be used to add custom extensions to the Atmel firmware.
-The Atmel ATA5832 provides 20Kbyte user ROM as a replacement for the 20Kbyte flash for high-volume applications.
-The Atmel ATA5833 embeds only the firmware ROM without user memory.
+In the Atmel ATA5782 the internal microcontroller with 20Kbyte user flash can be used to add custom extensions to the Atmel firmware.
+The Atmel ATA5783 provides 20Kbyte user ROM as a replacement for the 20Kbyte Flash for high-volume applications.
+The Atmel ATA5781 embeds only the firmware ROM without user memory.